tgstation/tgstation/README.md

 If you see any errors or warnings, something has gone wrong - possibly a corrupt download or the files extracted wrong, or a code issue on the main repo.
 Ask on IRC.

-To use the sqlite preferences, rename players2_empty.sqlite to players2.sqlite
+To use the SQLite preferences, rename players2_empty.sqlite to players2.sqlite

 Next, copy everything from config-example/ to config/ so you have some default configuration.